Australia’s Climate Policy

 Question:

-To what extent do you agree or disagree that human activity is contributing to climate change and that Australia should remain committed to achieving Net Zero emissions?
+To what extent do you agree or disagree that Australia should abandon its commitment to achieving Net Zero emissions?

 Feedback ...
 (No Comments)